ARMmbed/mbed-client/docs/Introduction.md

 When registering, the client:

-* Performs the **Register** operation and provides parameters that mbed DS requires to register the client (for example End Point Name).
+* Performs the **Register** operation and provides parameters that mbed Device Server requires to register the client (for example Endpoint Name).

 * Maintains the registration and session (for example Lifetime, Queue Mode).

 * Provides information on the Objects the client supports and existing Object Instances in the client.

-#### Registering your client
+##### Registering your client

-To provide information to mbed DS and issue the register command:
+To provide information to mbed Device Server and issue the register command:

-First you need to create an mbed DS object.
-This object contains information about mbed DS, such as its address and security mode.
+1. Create an mbed DS Object.
+This object contains information about mbed Device Server, such as its address and security mode.

 ```
 #include "mbed-client/m2msecurity.h"